-May be it is good with most users but when I see a pop-up I will look for the close button before reading anything on it.
+May be it is ok with most users but when I see a pop-up I will look for the close button before reading anything on it.

 The worst thing you can do to someone who’s reading your blog is to distract them.
 Let them read the damn thing.
 They may have googled something, found your website link, clicked on it for help.
 You should be lucky that they landed on your website because there at least 10 different websites offering the same content.
 If they like what you write then they definitely will subscribe.

 These days with all those spam emails cluttering my inbox, I don’t like to give up my email address to anyone.
 Last time I was reading Oliver Emberton’s blog and it was a nice experience.
 Though the website is made using WordPress, it wasn’t distracting at all.
 It was rather intriguing.
 I ended up subscribing to his blog without any such intervensions.

 Jekyll has no database!
 Jekyll runs nothing on the server.
 It just keeps files ready to be served.
 Jekyll is really simple once you understand the basic structure and functions.
 It supports markdown for posts and pages.
 It uses the famous Liquid Syntax by shopify for conditional logic and other functionalities which is basically human readable coding!
 I think this way of coding is very comprehensive even to a non-coder.

 Since Jekyll has very less code, it is fast by default, it is fast.
 If you want to see the difference then take a Jekyll site (take this site for example) and a WordPress site and compare them on PageSpeed Insights.